Overview

 Cavan County Museum

-Housed in the former Convent of St Clare, the Cavan County Museum is the cultural heart of Ballyjamesduff.
+Opened in 1996, the museum occupies the restored 19th‑century Poor Clare convent of St Clare.
 Its galleries span over 6,000 years of human occupation, from the Neolithic stone age to the twentieth century.
 Highlights include the iconic Killycluggin stone and the three‑faced Corleck Head – two of Ireland’s most recognisable Celtic artefacts.
-Visitors can also view a medieval dug‑out boat, a selection of Sheela‑na‑Gigs, and a Folk Life gallery that recreates rural life in the late‑180s.
+Visitors can also view a medieval dug‑out boat, a selection of Sheela‑na‑Gigs, and a Folk Life gallery that recreates rural life in the late‑1800s.

-In August 2014 the museum unveiled Ireland’s largest outdoor World War I replica trench, offering a tangible glimpse into the conditions faced by soldiers on the Western Front.
+In August 2014 the museum unveiled Ireland’s largest outdoor World War I replica trench – the biggest such trench in both Ireland and the UK – built to the exact specifications of the Battle of the Somme (1916).
 Temporary exhibition space hosts rotating art shows, ensuring there is always something new to discover.

 Market House & Town Hall